pgRouting/pgrouting/doc/planar/pgr_isPlanar.rst

   - Applicable only for **undirected** graphs.

-  - The graph can be either weighted or unweighted.
+  - The algorithm does not considers traversal costs in the calculations.

   - **Running time:** On a graph with n vertices and m edges, pgr_isPlanar runs in time O(n).